 To get a higher credit because a child lived with me, how young does the child have to be?

-Generally, the child had to be under 19 years old in 2019.
+Generally, the child has to be under 19 years old at the end of the year,

-but a full-time student counts if he or she was under 24 years old in 2019.
+but a full-time student counts if they are under 24 years old at the end of the year.

 What if I am not a U.S. citizen?
 Can I still get these credits?

 If you qualify for the credits but you are not a U.S. citizen, you can still get these credits if you are a lawful permanent resident.
 You might be able to get these credits if you are married to a U.S. citizen or to a lawful permanent resident.

 How long will it take to get the money?

 You may get the money as soon as 7-10 days after you file.